 The GENCODE v20 analysis [Abascal 2016 PMID: 26061177] employed eight data sets (including the spectra from the recent Nature papers [Wilhelm 2014 PMID: 24870543, Kim 2014 PMID: 24870542]) and further stringent filters.
 The study identified 277,244 peptides that mapped to 12,716 coding genes (64%).
 The mouse M2 analysis used three data sets and identified 12,000 genes [Abascal 2016 PMID: 26061177].

-When integrated into the evidence tracks by the annotation teamdetected peptides can be used to confirm novel isoforms or can help reclassify nonsense-mediated decay targets.
+When integrated into the evidence tracks by the annotation team, the detected peptides can be used to confirm novel isoforms or can help reclassify nonsense-mediated decay targets.
 We have also used the peptides detected for each GENCODE release to make suggestions for refinements of gene model structure and to annotate new transcripts .
 The reliable validation of the translation of protein-coding isoforms will continue with each new GENCODE human release and will be extended to mouse.

 Plans to leverage and integrate data from other genomics resources (~ 1 page)